w3f/Grants-Program/applications/polkadotjs_no_code.md

 ### Team's experience

 Providing services and building templates&plugins on the Bubble platform for 3 years now.
-Recently we won a grant on Rarible Protocol for integration of their SDK into a free plugin as well.
+Recently won a grant on Rarible Protocol for integration of their SDK into a similar free plugin.
 Here is a link to it:
 https://snapshot.org/#/rarible.eth/proposal/Qmcy5SxiJRHDW8vrcjVZdJm3BngENjdGsM4KSHQDQEXipB